Ydmir/rinpy/README.rst

     rinpy.processrinexfile('GTGU2000.15o', 'GTGU2000.15o.npz')
     systemdata, systemsatlists, prntoidx, obstypes, header, obstimes = rinpy.loadrinexfromnpz('GTGU2000.15o.npz')

-Each of the outputs from `rinpy.processrinexfile` and `rinpy.loadrinexfromnpz` are dicts where the keys are the system letters used in the RINEX format, e.g.:
+Each of the outputs from :python:`rinpy.processrinexfile` and :python:`rinpy.loadrinexfromnpz` are dicts where the keys are the system letters used in the RINEX format, e.g.:

 - **G** - for GPS
 - **R** - for GLONASS
 - **E** - for Galileo
 - **S** - for SBAS

-For example `obstypes['R']` gives a list of observables for the GLONASS system.
+For example :python:`obstypes['R']` gives a list of observables for the GLONASS system.

 About
 -----